agladkowski/docker-network-failure-simulation/README.md

 The problem with those tools is that they are an abstraction and you don't really know how things work under the hood.

-I believe in the power of simple one liners, demonstrating the concept of
+I believe in the power of simple one-liners, demonstrating the concept of failure injection.

+## Why failure testing?
+Traditional unit/integration/functional/load testing is performed under ideal environmental conditions.

+As the micro-services architecture gains more popularity, it is crucial to test including host, network and application software failures.

+Examples:
+* Network delay (e.g. caused by peaks in activity)
+* Dropped packets
+* Corrupted packets
+* GC pauses
+* CPU saturation
+* Virtual machine reboots

+## Why failure testing is difficult?
+...

+## How to do Failure testing

+Container technology and Docker, opened the way to setup the whole environment (docker-compose) and manipulate it's components in a fully controlled and repeatable way.

+Fault-injection process can be codified and resource-efficient.
+We don’t need to overload a database to see if the application uses timeouts or backpressure properly.

 ## Delay Simulation